codegirls/materials/section/tiniest_blog_1.md

 This is an paragraph.
 HTML ignores paragraphs, so if you want to have paragraphs you have to create new paragraphs
 </p>
 <p>
-You can cheat a little by using the `br` element.
+You can cheat a little by using the "br" element.
 For example like this
 <br />
 This is not considered as good style, i.e. most times you'll just use various paragraphs
 </p>